offsideswap/black/.github/ISSUE_TEMPLATE/bug_report.md

 **Ethereum (If applicable) : Please provide relevant info** Eg. Your Ethereum address, tx hash (EtherScan link)

-**Blackchain (If applicable) : Please provide relevant info** Eg. Your Blackchain address, link to tx on block explorer
+**Offsideswap (If applicable) : Please provide relevant info** Eg. Your Offsideswap address, link to tx on block explorer

 **Additional context**
 Add any other context about the problem here.